Seven steps to the perfect wedding

 It doesn’t matter whether you are using a wedding planner or organising it all yourself, it’s really important to choose vendors you trust, and who you feel ‘get you’.
 Make sure they appreciate your business so you don’t feel bad when you inevitably have to call and ask questions, or change your mind about what you want.

 Some people use lists, others use spreadsheets, some like to use online tools, such as Trello or WeddingHappy.
 You can use whatever works for you, but try and keep everything together in one place.
 Breaking actions down into small chunks and setting mini-deadlines can help prevent overwhelm and keep things on track.
 And don’t forget to talk about things with your partner.
 Organising your wedding is much easier and much more fun when you do it together.

 Top tip No #7 – Have fun

 The most important thing of all!
 This is your wedding, don’t forget!
 Don’t get hung up on the tiny details and remember to keep in mind what’s important – a life full of love, laughter and happiness with the person of your dreams.

-Becky Slack is an experienced organiser of events for 10 people up to 1,000; Becky Allen is a stylist and designer who has worked with the likes of Channel 4 and the BBC.
-Together they can help you plan your dream wedding in southwest France.
-Get in touch at email@example.com.
+Becky Allin is a planner, stylist and designer who has worked with the likes of Channel 4 and the BBC.
+She can help you create your dream wedding in southwest France.
+Get in touch at firstname.lastname@example.org